j-y26/Epigenomic-Pipelines/README.md

 ```

 In this pipeline, we assume that the required tools are installed and available
 in the system path.
-The required tools are listed in the `requirements.txt` file,
+The required tools are listed in the `requirements.md` file,
 and all tools are publicly available.

 Alternatively, a Docker image is provided that contains all the required tools